22 Tips to Increase Your Breast Milk Supply - Baby Chick

 Share

 There is a common fear that many mothers have if they are nursing or are planning to breastfeed their babies.
 “Will I be able to make enough milk?”
 Some women can produce a tremendous amount, and others must work a bit to increase their milk supply.
 The good thing is that breast milk production is a demand and supply process.
-To speed milk production and increase your milk supply, the key is frequently removing milk from the breast so that less milk is accumulated in the breast between feedings.
+To speed milk production and increase your breast milk supply, the key is frequently removing milk from the breast so that less milk is accumulated in the breast between feedings.

 1. Breastfeed Frequently for as Long as Your Baby Will Nurse